Presentation to bloggers of 20 of the best Ribera del Duero wineries, in Aranda de Duero.

 Congrats Catavino on tour and Juan Manuel Gonzalvo for their hard work, because things are changing faster then it would seem; and this can only be a good thing for consumers and for the wineries that are on the ball and who are looking for their end consumer and attend to their needs.

 Several things grabbed my attention at the tasting in Aranda: the Valdubón project with its 10 important personalities in the wine world.
-It’s well thought out, media-driven and differentiating.
-Also the Prado Rey project which includes a great wine in the framework of a spectacular estate that encompasses many different activities.
-I was spell-bound by Lagar de Isilla, accompanied by Beatriz, the owner’s daughter, who guided us through the underground caverns under the restaurant in the centre of Aranda (I highly recommend a visit).
-I was also lucky enough to have roast lamb for lunch on the Saturday and a special desert courtesy of her father.
+It’s well thought out, media-driven, and differentiating.
+Also, the Prado Rey project which includes a great wine in the framework of a spectacular estate that encompasses many different activities.
+I was spell-bound by Lagar de Isilla, accompanied by Beatriz, the owner’s daughter, who guided us through the underground caverns under the restaurant in the center of Aranda (I highly recommend a visit).
+I was also lucky enough to have roast lamb for lunch on Saturday and special dessert courtesy of her father.
 I was impressed by how Galo de Bodegas López Cristóbal (a small, artisan family-run winery) defended, positioned and differentiated his product, which is given individual attention and the end result is delicious, balanced and a joy to drink.
 And the professionalism of Jorge Bombín, oenologist at Bodegas Legaris; Jorge is a man who knows what he is talking about and he talks about it well.
-He’s in charge of a very solid project financed by the Codorniú group, and was one of the wineries I visited on Saturday.
+He’s in charge of a very solid project financed by the Codorniú group and was one of the wineries I visited on Saturday.

 The wines present at the tasting were the following: